listar2000/listar2000.github.io/misc.md

 ---
 ## Teaching

 I taught [Introduction to Programming for Public Policy](https://harris-ippp.github.io/) for Harris masters students in Spring 2018.
-I will teach Program Evaluation for Harris undergraduates in Spring 2019.
+I will teach Introduction to Program Evaluation (PBPL 26433) for undergraduates in Spring 2019.

 ## Writing
 My article [Why It's So Hard To Find Out Where the Candidates Stand](http://washingtonmonthly.com/2016/11/04/why-its-so-hard-to-find-out-where-the-candidates-stand/) about the history and future of election information was published in the Washington Monthly.